j-ulrich/doxygen-docset/README.md

 ## Usage

 ### Zeal
-Simply copy the _Doxygen.docset_ directory into your "Docset storage directory".
+Simply copy the _Doxygen.docset_ directory into your "Docset storage directory" and restart Zeal.
 You can find the path of the directory in Zeal → Edit → Preferences → Doc storage → Directory

 ## License